-Alteronce Gumby is an abstract artist working across mediums and disciplines.
-His work explores the visual and societal references of color and form as well as the opportunities within it.
+Alteronce Gumby is an abstract contemporary artist, working across different mediums and disciplines.
+His work explores the visual and societal references of color and form as well as the opportunities within.
 His paintings subvert traditional understandings of light and color through the nuanced application of glass and paint directly with the artist's fingers and hands.
 This unique technique stems from the artist‘s concern of constantly redefining color’s meanings and connotations and its grounding within society.
 Challenging both mind and eye of the viewer, his works push the boundaries of color and form through their intricate web of darkness and light, spatiality and experience.
-Through his chromatic spectrums of iridiscent color, the artist wishes to engange the viewer and expand the notions through which we perceive form and color, race and identity.
+Through his chromatic spectrums of iridescent color, the artist wishes to engage the viewer and expand the notions through which we perceive form and color, race and identity.

 The apparent and striking materiality of the works gives reference to their process of creation and allows the viewer to see and re-feel the literal crafting behind each piece.
-The often cryptic, though very deliberate titles add a further level to the paintings‘ experience and disclose some of artist’s thoughts behind.
+The often cryptic titles add another level to the paintings‘ experience and disclose some of the artist’s thought behind.
 Referring to Frank Bowling, Stanley Whitney, Jack Whitten and Robert Rauschenberg as strong influences, Gumby’s artistic technique – as his works themselves - constitute a jigsaw pattern of precise and hidden references, while abandoning traditional forms and techniques.

-“It's hard for me to look at any color in the world and not think of the intentions behind it.“
+“It is hard for me to look at any color in the world and not think of the intentions behind it.“